barryhalo/minter/README.md

 2. run `npm i` to install frontend dependencies
 3. run `npm start` to serve the app locally

-# Setup environment variables

-1. Check `env.example` at project root and fill in corresonpding values on your local
-2. Go to https://infura.io/ and make an account
-3. Paste the kovan project ID into your .env as the value for `INFURA_PROJECT_ID` key
-4. Generate a 12 word mnemonic seed phrase (can use ganache to get one or ask project admin for current seed used for remote envs)
-5. Paste 12 word mnemonic seed phrase as value for `MNEMONIC_SEED` key
-6. Go to https://alchemyapi.io/ and setup an account then take the api key for the relevant network (like mainnet, kovan or ropsten) or ask the team for an existing API key and paste under `ALCHEMY_KEY`
-7. When setting up locally, under Quickstart - Step 6 paste the emp address as value to `FINANCIAL_CONTRACT_ADDRESS`
-8. When setting up locally, under Quickstart - Step 7, paste the `collateralToken.address` as value to `DAI_CONTRACT_ADDRESS`
-9. When setting up locally, under Quickstart - Step 8, paste the `syntheticToken.address` as value to `UBE_CONTRACT_ADDRESS`
-10. When setting up locally, paste `LOCALHOST` as value to `CHAIN_NETWORK`.
-Other values are `KOVAN` or `MAINNET` (we are not on other testnets atm)

-# Metamask

-1. Be sure to have metamask plugin installed in your browser (recommended browser is Chrome)
-2. Login to Metamask and point the network to localhost and port 9545 before starting the frontend app

-## Quickstart: Running local

-1. Setup UMA locally by running `git clone https://github.com/HaloDAO/protocol` and following the quick start steps in that repo
-2. Run the Ganache node using this command `npx ganache-cli -p 9545 -e 1000000 -l 10000000` (don't forget to note down the `account[0]` private key and wallet address somewhere)
-3. While still in the `protocol` project root, run `yarn truffle console --network test` to enter the truffle console.
-4. Run `migrate` to migrate UMA contract in local Ganache node inside the truffle console.
-5. Make an EMP following steps 3-8 [here](https://docs.umaproject.org/build-walkthrough/mint-locally#parameterize-and-deploy-a-contract)
-6. Get the emp address by entering `emp.address`
-7. Create an instance of the collateral token to get its address.
-Run `const collateralToken = await TestnetERC20.deployed()` then `collateralToken.address`
-8. Create an instance of the synthetic token to get its address.
-Run `const syntheticToken = await SyntheticToken.at(await emp.tokenCurrency())` then `syntheticToken.address`
-9. Open a new terminal window and run `git clone https://github.com/HaloDAO/minter && cd minter`
-10. run `npm i` to install backend dependencies
-11. run `npm run test:local` to run contract test suite to run smart contract test cases
-12. run `npm run deploy:local` to compile and deploy the Minter contract to the ganache node that UMA was deployed on
-13. cd to frontend `cd frontend`
-14. run `npm i` to install frontend dependencies
-15. run `npm start` to serve the app locally

 ## Environment Setup

 #### Quickstart Setup